MicrosoftDocs/mixed-reality/mixed-reality-docs/eye-tracking.md

 <br>

 This page has hopefully provided you with a good overview to get you started understanding the role of eye tracking and eye-gaze input for HoloLens 2.
-To get started developing, check out our information on [eye-gaze in Unity](https://aka.ms/mrtk-eyes) and [eye-gaze in DirectX](gaze-in-directx.md).
+To get started developing, check out our information on the role of [eye-gaze for interacting with holograms](eye-gaze-interaction.md), [eye-gaze in Unity](https://aka.ms/mrtk-eyes) and [eye-gaze in DirectX](gaze-in-directx.md).